© 2010 JOY Goat Development Programme

 The village: the basic unit

 In Uganda, a ‘village’ is a basic administrative unit consisting of about 50 households.
-These are not usually concentrated in a village centre as in the UK, but are mostly individual homesteads scattered over an area of 1 to 20 sq km..
-Typically we place one male goat in each project village.
-Training is normally carried out at village level,, although it is common for the keenest people from neighbouring villages to attend.
+These are not usually concentrated in a village centre as in the UK, but are mostly individual homesteads scattered over an area of 1 to 20 sq km.

 The parish: building a viable breeding population

 The ‘parish’ is the next level of local government above village.
-On average there are around 10 villages per parish, although this varies greatly.
+On average there are around 8 villages per parish, although this varies greatly.
 It is not feasible to work with isolated villages, so we will only work in an area if there is a minimum cluster of 3 villages, preferably in the same parish.
-Once the breeding population has been established, this parish level breeders group will be the primary way that the rotation of the males will be organised
+Once the breeding population has been established, this parish level breeders group will be the primary way that the rotation of the males will be organised.

 Higher level groups